-The Italy International Film Festival will have its first edition on December 13th 2021 and aims to promote Italian and World Cinema.
+The Italy International Film Festival will have its second edition in December 2022 and aims to promote Italian and World Cinema.

 Italy International Film Festival

 London International Film Festival

 China Film Festival (Online)

 Brazil International Film Festival (Online)

 Awards & Prizes

 Trophy and Award Certificates to:

 Best Italian Documentary